United States Geospatial Intelligence Foundation: Supporting education

 USGIF supports education through several programs.
 It is the only body accrediting university programs in geospatial intelligence a sub-field of geographic information science, under its Geospatial Intelligence Certificate Program.
 The first four universities accredited were University of Missouri, Pennsylvania State University, George Mason University and the University of Texas at Dallas.
 The program was launched after several years of planning and community outreach to draft an acceptable set of standards.
-There are currently 19 colleges and universities with USGIF accredited GEOINT programs.
+There are currently 21 colleges and universities with USGIF accredited GEOINT programs.

-USGIF also provides scholarships to college and university students in geospatial-related fields as well as to high school students intending higher education in geospatial-related fields and hosts the USGIF James and Susan Clapper Education Initiative Fund to fund earth-science material for primary and secondary students.
+USGIF also provides scholarships to college and university students in geospatial-related fields as well as to high school students intending higher education in geospatial-related fields, and as of 2024 has awarded more than $1.7 million in scholarships to students.
+In the past, USGIF maintained the James and Susan Clapper Education Initiative Fund to fund earth-science material for primary and secondary students.